OKLAHOMA CITY —

 “Just adding on a new tax burden on Oklahomans is not the answer,” said Republican State Superintendent Janet Barresi, Oklahoma’s highest ranking education official.

 Republican leaders want to eliminate the franchise tax, a $1.25 levy on every $1,000 a corporation invests in Oklahoma, to help fund the shelter plan.
-The tax, which has existed since 1963, generates about $40 million annually, but was recently suspended.
+The tax, which has existed since 1963, generates about $40 million annually, but recently was suspended.
 Since 2010, the Republican-controlled Legislature has cut the personal income tax and several taxes on businesses as part of an aggressive fiscal agenda.